What is Code+?

 Expectations

-Participants are expected to participate full-time in person with their teams and may not accept employment or take classes for the duration of the program.
-If a student cannot be present for the entirety of the program, they must provide advance notice to program administrators in writing.
+Participants are expected to participate full-time in person with their teams and may not accept employment or take classes that interfere with the business workday.
+If a student cannot be present for the entirety of the program, they must contact codeplus@duke.edu as soon as this is known, stating the reason for the absence.
 Excessive absence may impact a student's stipend.

 Criteria for selection